lemocla/neon-hangman/README.md

 - ## **Features left to implement**

   - Add a feature to allow users to leave a review
-  - Add a database to add and manage for words and categories
+  - Add a database to add and manage words and categories
   - Add a feature to allow users to challenge a friend with a word by email or social medias.
   - Add a multiplayer mode
   - Convert the website as a Progressive Web Application (PWA) and re-develop the game as an app for ios and android